-Dispelling Myths & Misconceptions About People With Disabilities
+Dispelling Myths & Misconceptions About Disability and Work

 This course is suitable for professionals who work with clients that experience challenges finding and keeping employment and / or with employers managing injury / illness prevention, sickness absence, employee recruitment, and employee retention.
 Other candidates that would benefit from this course include union representatives, medical practitioners, insurers, other benefits administrators, agency workers, educators, the worker’s co-workers and family members.